miyagipipi/ZRAG/README.md

 ### User Prompt vs. Query

-When using LightRAG for content queries, avoid combining the search process with unrelated output processing, as this significantly impacts query effectiveness.
+When using ZestRAG for content queries, avoid combining the search process with unrelated output processing, as this significantly impacts query effectiveness.
 The `user_prompt` parameter in Query Param is specifically designed to address this issue — it does not participate in the RAG retrieval phase, but rather guides the LLM on how to process the retrieved results after the query is completed.
 Here's how to use it:

 ```python
 # Create query parameters